 Chronology

 AMS radiocarbon dates obtained for cores V1 and V2 provide temporal control and evidence of sediment accumulation rates.
 A small twig from V1 at 347 cm yielded a date of 1899-1819 cal BP.
 Two separate samples were analyzed from V2, one comprised of a large twig at 222 cm yielding a date of 490-316 cal BP (V2a), and a combination of two separate organic pieces which were combined into one sample, a twig at 286 cm and a pine needle at 294 cm and provided a date of 2045-1895 cal BP (V2b).
 Figure 2, shows the dating calibration curves derived for the three AMS radiocarbon dates.
 The date provided for sample V2a, yields a sedimentation rate of 5.51 mm/yr, which is much higher, relative to the rates of 1.87 +/- 0.04 mm/yr and 1.47 +/- 0.11 mm/yr provided for V1 and V2b respectively.
-Additional sedimentation rates derived from the Ekman surficial cores 13-15 are shown in Figure 3, which are proximal to the V2 core (see Figure 1), and exhibit sedimentation rates of 2.24, 2.52, and 2.31 mm/yr respectively.
+Accumulation rates derived from Ekman surficial cores 13-15 are shown in Figure 3.
+These short cores are proximal to the V2 long core (see Figure 1), and exhibit sedimentation rates of 2.24, 2.52, and 2.31 mm/yr respectively.
 Higher sedimentation rates are expected for the Ekman samples are they are not subjected to the same level of compaction as the long cores.
-Still, the consistency of the EK13-15 sedimentation rates with the V1 and V2b AMS sedimentation rate, shown in Figure 4 suggests that the V2a sample may have been pulled down during the coring process due the large twig size of 4 cm resulting in a erroneously high sedimentation rate for V2a.
-Since no evidence was found to support the V2a sedimentation rate of 5.51 mm/yr, it was not included in subsequent analysis.
-The AMS radiocarbon dates from samples V1 and V2b provide an important temporal control when interpreting the following sediment analyses.
-The top section of cores V1 and V2 were disturbed, 110 mm for V1 and 70 mm at V2.
-Since a preserved sediment water interface was not available, an additional date of 0 cal BP at a core depth of 0 cm, is not provided.
+Still, the consistency of the E13-15 accumulation rates compared with the V1 and V2b cores(Figure 4) suggests that the V2a is suspect.
+In viewing sample orientation and position along the outer core it is speculated that the sample may have been pulled down during the coring process due the large twig size at about 4 cm.
+This probably results in an erroneously high accumulation rate for V2a.
+Accumulation rates in areas proximal to river inputs in nearby Quesnel Lake were measured to be as high as 0.72 mm/a (see Figure 9 in Gilbert and Desloges, 2012).
+While this is lower than Cariboo Lake, inputs are expected to be lower from this more arid and less glaciated portion of the Quesnel Lake watershed.
+Accumulation rates of 1.47 to 1.87 are consistent for a smaller and more glaciated Cariboo Lake watershed.
+Since the laminae thickness in Ekmans and vibra cores do not support the V2a accumulation rate of 5.51 mm/yr, it was not included in subsequent analysis.
+The AMS radiocarbon dates from samples V1 and V2b provide an important control when interpreting the inferred temporal pattern of sediment inputs to Cariboo Lake.
+The top section of cores V1 and V2 were disturbed - 110 mm for V1 and 70 mm at V2.
+While the Ekman cores were too short to overlap with the undisturbed sections of the vibra cores, laminae thickness similarities allow anchoring the top of core dates and 0/0 (depth/date) (Fig. 3 and Fig. 4).

-Figure 1: Location of long cores and Ekman surficial cores.
+Figure 1: Location of long vibra cores (V) and Ekman surficial cores (E). (((Study area is introduced earlier in the paper so this should do))).

 Figure 2: Sediment accumulation rates derived from the three C14 dates for Cores V1 (Red), and V2 (Green and Blue.
-The black line is the line of best fit through all three ams radio carbon dates.
+Get rid of the black line.
+It is based on one date that you argue is suspect.

-Figure 3: Sedimentation rates for Ekman surficial cores proximal to core V2.
+Figure 3: Sedimentation rates for Ekman ( E )surficial cores proximal to core V2.